Vagus Nerve Activation by Humming or Gargling

 6. Experiment with variations:

-• Different pitches: Try higher and lower tones to find what feels most soothing
+• Different pitches: Try higher and lower tones to discover what feels most soothing and creates the strongest vibrations in your body

-• Volume levels: Very soft humming can be as effective as louder tones
+• Volume levels: Very soft humming can be just as effective as louder tones, so find what's comfortable for your situation

-• Gargling: Add gentle gargling with saliva or water for enhanced throat vibration
+• Try water gargling: Add gentle gargling with lukewarm water for enhanced throat vibration and deeper vagal stimulation

 7. Maintain consistency: Continue for 30 seconds to 2 minutes, breathing naturally between sounds and noticing any shifts in your nervous system state.